Jukebox (Cat Power album)

 Jukebox is the eighth studio album by Cat Power, released on January 22, 2008 on Matador Records.
 The album is composed almost entirely of cover songs, save for "Song to Bobby" and "Metal Heart" (previously recorded and released in 1998).
-It is Marshall's second record of cover songs, after the titular The Covers Record.
+It is Marshall's second record of cover songs, after The Covers Record.

 A limited-edition silver foil deluxe package was also released containing a bonus disc with five extra songs.